erwan-simon/deep_learning_playground/README.md

 ```
 <img src="images/complicated_dataset.png" alt="images/complicated_dataset.png" width="320" height="240"/>

-### You can choose between a single layer perceptron or a two layer one
+### You can choose between a single layer perceptron or a two layers one

 #### Without hidden layer
 ```